git/git.github.io/rev_news/drafts/edition-107.md

   [`git bugreport`](https://git-scm.com/docs/git-bugreport), so his message looks like a filled out form with questions and answers.

-  He was trying to cherry-pick changes from one repo A to another B, while both A and B came from the same original TFS server but with different set of changes.
+  He was trying to cherry-pick changes from one repo (A) to another (B), while both A and B came from the same original TFS server but with different set of changes.
 He was disappointed though because some files that had been moved in repo A were matched up by the rename